shieldgenerator7/DnD-Stories/Library/Spells_DC20.md

 # Heart Rend

-9th-level Enchantment
+Enchantment

-Casting Time: 1 action
+Cost: 2 AP + 5 MP

 Range: Touch

-Components: V, S

 Duration: 24 hours

-You touch a creature and tell them how much they hurt you.
-They must make a Charisma saving throw.
-If they have less than 20d10 health, they fail automatically.
-On a failure, they are overcome with guilt.
+You touch a target creature and tell them how much they hurt you.
+They must make a Charisma Save.
+If they have less than 100 health, they fail automatically.
+Failure: They are overcome with guilt.
 For the duration, they suffer the following effects:

--   Their movement speed is halved
+-   Their move speed is halved
--   Their AC is decreased by their Agility score modifier
+-   Their PD is halved
--   They can no longer crit
+-   They can’t crit or heavy hit
 -   Rolling a 2 on a d20 counts as a fumble for them
--   They must reroll any max value damage dice and use the new value instead
--   All healing they receive is halved
--   They don’t benefit from a short rest or a long rest
--   Whenever they damage you, they must make another Charisma saving throw.
-On a failure, they take psychic damage equal to the damage they dealt to you times your spellcasting ability modifier.

-The creature must be able to hear you and understand you.
-Creatures that can’t be charmed are immune to this effect.
+The target must be able to hear you and understand you.
+A target that can’t be charmed is immune to this effect.

-The creature can spend 10 minutes to have an open-hearted conversation with you, in which they apologize at least once.
+The target can spend 10 minutes to have an open-hearted conversation with you, in which they apologize at least once.
 If they do, this effect ends early.

+Mana Point Enhancements

+This’ll Hurt Me: (2 MP) When the target fails the Charisma Save, all healing they receive is halved and they don’t benefit from a short rest or a long rest.

+More Than It Hurts You: (2 MP) Whenever the target damages you, they make a Charisma Save.
+Failure: they take Psychic damage equal to the damage they dealt to you times your Prime Modifier.

 *“What you did to me… it hurts.” -Pancake*